A Brief History of How Zambia Has Become a Christian Nation

 South African Baptists started a mission in Luangwa in 1905 and at Kafulafuta in 1910.

-The Anglicans entered Zambia in 1910 when Bishop Hine traveled the country and chose four sites for mission stations.
-These were in addition to city churches started to reach white settlers.
+The Anglicans entered Zambia in 1910.
+Bishop Hine traveled the country and chose four sites for mission stations, in addition to city churches started to reach white settlers.

 The Seventh Day Adventists planted their first mission at Rusanga in 1905.
 This was followed by one at Musofa east of Ndola in 1917.